2025 Fantasy Football: Best and Worst Picks from Each Round

 Worst: Chris Godwin, WR, Buccaneers

-Chris Godwin is a truly awful pick in the sixth round.
-There’s already pessimism about him being available for Week 1, and yet it’s only early July.
+Chris Godwin is a truly awful pick in the ninth round.
+There was pessimism about him being available for Week 1, and yet that was in early July.
 This reminds me so much of the Christian McCaffrey situation last year.
 It wouldn’t be shocking at all to see Godwin play only a handful of games this year.

 2025 Fantasy Football Best and Worst Picks: Round 10